laravel-enso/action-logger/README.md

 The list of actions for an user are available in each user's profile page.

 The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.

-This package can also be used standalone, together with Laravel.

 <!--h-->
 ### Contributions